PanDAWMS/panda-docs/docs/source/advanced/carbon_footprint.rst

 ===========================
-CO2 estimation of PanDA jobs
+Estimation of PanDA job carbon footprint
 ===========================

 1. Emission intensities of the power grids